nerk987/FishSim/README.md

 ## Workflow summary
 * Create or download a fish model
-* Use the Rigify Shark metarig to rig the model (or download one of the example models)
+* Use the Rigify Shark, or FishSim/Rigify Goldfish metarig to rig the model (or download one of the example models)
 * Install and enable the FishSim addon.
 The FishSim panel will be available while the fish armature is selected
 * From the FishSim tools panel, add a target for the model
 * Animate the target via keyframes, path follow etc to show the fish model where to swim